 Beyond the Impossible: In Tycoon 2, pushing up the throttle on trains, especially if they're older engines and/or have poor reliability, can result in their annual breakdown probability going over 100%.

 Bland-Name Product: A few trains in the third game appear with names changed from their real-life counterparts.
 The AMD 103 Genesis becomes "USA 103" and the SD90MAC becomes "NA-90D".
 The "unofficial" 1.06 patch includes the proper names for these 2 locomotives as part of its changes.

 And then some are entirely made up, like the MagLev in Railroad Tycoon 2.

-Bomb-Throwing Anarchists: Tycoon 2 introduces the People Against Humanity (PAH) in the Second Century expansion, protestors against the development of the dammed Mediterranean and the development of the Geocore plant.
-They eventually bomb the plant, the resulting global warming causing a Class 1/2 Apocalypse How.
+Bomb-Throwing Anarchists: Tycoon 2 introduces the People Against Humanity (PAH) in the Second Century expansion, who are protesting against the development of the dammed Mediterranean as well as the construction of the Geocore Plant.
+They eventually bomb the plant, with the resulting global warming causing a Class 1-2 Apocalypse How.